nqthqn/howdyband.com/content/compose.md

 ## Scoring Rubric Targets

 To encourage students to work together, and to encourage minimal cost of music production, students gain points for using other class members.
 Students may use persons not enrolled, but will lose points for using more than two non-enrolled students.
+200 points per week (100 pts per session)

 ## Song Writing